-- The vulnerability that was exploited in The DAO incident. - Happens when a contract calls a function from another contract. - The state of the caller contract is not updated until the called function is finished. - An attacker may exploit the intermediate state before the final update. - Usually it happens by defining a fallback function in an external contract (a function that is called if no funcion match is found). - This function will be called by the attacked contract. - The body of this function is the code that exploits the intermediate state of the attacked contract. - Usually it is used to drain the currency in the contract account.
+- The vulnerability behind The DAO incident. - Happens when a contract calls a function from another contract. - The state of the caller contract is not updated until the called function is finished. - An attacker may exploit the intermediate state before the final update. - Usually takes place when there is a fallback function defined in an external contract (a function that is called if no funcion match is found). - This function will be called by the attacked contract. - The body of this function is the code that exploits the intermediate state of the attacked contract. - At least in the DAO incident, it was used to drain the currency in the contract account.